Str3am786/Scalable_Sys_Project_2/README.md

 - The test set used for this evaluation can be found in `data/test_cache.json`.
 - Set the number flag for the cachetest command to `"2"` in the `docker-compose.yml` file to run this version of the cache evaluation.

-Run the cache test to compare the rag pipeline firstly __with__ and secondly __without__ LRU cache.

-The sample questions generated for this evaluation are stored in `data/test_cache/`.
-Results, cache log and performance reports will be available in `results/cache_test/` folder.

 ```bash
 docker compose up --build cachetest
 ```